 ASSEMBLY: Spoon the filling into the completely cooled sugar cookie cups.
 Add chopped fruit or berries to the top as desired.

-GLAZE: Combine the 1/3 cup jam and 3/4 tablespoon water in a small microwave safe bowl and microwave for 15 seconds.
+GLAZE: Combine the 1/3 cup jam and 3/4 tablespoon water in a small microwave-safe bowl and microwave for 15 seconds.
 Whisk with a fork.
-With a pastry brush, brush the jam over the top of fruit on each tart.
+With a pastry brush, brush the jam over the top of the fruit on each tart.

-STORAGE: Mini tarts are best enjoyed within a few hours after making to ensure the sugar cookies don't get soggy :).
-If you'd like to store these, store the components separately -- the filling in an airtight container in the fridge and the cookies in an airtight container at room temperature.
+STORAGE: Mini tarts are best enjoyed within a few hours after making to ensure the sugar cookies don't get soggy. :) If you'd like to store these, keep the components separate -- the filling in an airtight container in the fridge and the cookies in an airtight container at room temperature.